e-jones/masterschool-data-analysis/DA102/subqueries/subquery_rewriting.md

      ORDER BY 3 DESC) t3
 ON t3.region_name = t2.region_name AND t3.total_amt = t2.total_amt;
 ```

+Reasons why I'm not a fan of this query the way it's written
+- Multiple nested subqueries FROM(FROM(FROM)) makes it really hard to read
+- The alias names are not useful (t1,t2,t3)
+- There are repeated joins that appear to do similar things (this wastes compute resources)

+## Using WITH clauses

 Let's refactor the above to use `WITH` clause so it's easier to read by taking the subqueries and moving them to the top of the code.
 Notice how simiar `t1` and `t3` are!